eyamini/FIFA18/README.md

-When Determining Player Value, the Two Most Important Questions Are; How Old is Player?, and How Does Player Rate ‘Potential’?
+When Determining Player Value, the Two Most Important Questions Are; How Old is Player?, and How Does Player Rate in ‘Potential’?

-These two Factors Played the Largest Role in Player’s Value.

 Ideal Age is Between 25 and 32.

-Player Potential, Finishing, Reactions, Dribbling, Ball Control, Long Shots, Volleys, and Vision (in that order of priority) Play the Most Significant Roles Within the Dataset when Determining a Player’s Value.
+Player Potential, Finishing, Reactions, Dribbling, Ball Control, Long Shots, Volleys, and Vision (in that order of priority) are the Most Significant Features within the Dataset when Determining a Player’s Value.

 # **Machine Learning Predictions:**